 Discussion

-In this study with a cross-sectional dataset from NHANES II, we found a weak harmful but significant effect for alcohol consumption and on the risk of death from cancer.
-Taking alcohol less than 2 drinks per week is not found to significantly increase the risk.
-The exploratory non-linear analysis demonstrates that such relationship is close to linear with a significant harmful effect only after 5 drinks per week.
+In this study with a cross-sectional dataset from NHANES II, we found a weak harmful but significant effect for alcohol consumption and the risk of death from cancer.
+Taking alcohol less than 2 drinks per week is not significantly increase the risk.
+The exploratory non-linear analysis demonstrates that such a relationship is close to linear with a significant harmful effect only after 5 drinks per week.
 No significant sex difference is found in the relationship.

-In the main analysis, we employed two different approaches to assess the alcohol consumption’s effects on hazard from cancer-specific death.
-One approach is taking the age as the time scale and takes the temptation into account, which has a more reasonable causal structure and explicit causal assumption.
-However, another approach takes the whole dataset singly as a cross-sectional study and utilizes the time from entry as the time scale.
+In the primary analysis, we employed two different approaches to assess the effect?association of alcohol consumption on hazard of cancer-specific death.
+The first approach takes the age as the time scale and takes the temptation into account, which has a more reasonable causal structure and explicit causal assumption.
+However, the second approach takes the whole dataset singly as a cross-sectional study and utilizes the time from entry as the time scale.
 The two approaches yield different results in the crude model but get similar results in the fully-adjusted model.

 Given the data at hand, there are some explanations for the very similar findings.
-The first explanation is the estimated association for the cancer-specific death (about 1.02 HR per 1 drink/week increment) is very weak which can be explained by the residual confounding or other unknown confounders.
-It suggests both approaches even including the logistic and Poisson regression doesn’t adjust for enough confounding.
-The Second explanation, in this study, the diseases’ distribution are pretty balanced across alcohol consumption groups.
+The first explanation is the estimated association for the cancer-specific death (about 1.02 HR per 1 drink/week increment) is very weak, which can be explained by the residual confounding or other unknown confounders.
+It suggests both approaches, even including the logistic and Poisson regression, don’t adjust for enough confounding.
+The second explanation is that the diseases’ distribution are pretty balanced across alcohol consumption groups.
 Thus, additional adjusting for these diseases and biomarkers such as baseline hypertension will not substantially influence the estimates.
-Last, the true effect is weak and both models get the correct estimand.
+Last, it also could be the case that the true effect is weak, and both models get the correct estimand.

-In this study, we didn’t detect significant effect modification by sex though the point estimates for the >2 drinks per week group shows a more harmful effect among women than in the men.
-However, we cannot totally exclude the presence of potential effect modification since the model is of low power to detect such difference.
-We also explore potential non-linear dose-response relationship, and we find the curve is pretty linear.
-This analysis also tells that with low dose of alcohol consumption, no significant harmful effects manifest.
-The harmful effect becomes significant when taking alcohol greater than 5 drinks per week.
+In this study, we didn’t detect significant effect modification by sex, though the point estimates for the >2 drinks per week group show a more harmful effect among women than men.
+However, we cannot totally exclude the presence of potential effect modification since the model is of low power to detect such differences.
+We also explore some potential non-linear dose-response relationship, and we find the curve is pretty linear.
+This analysis also tells that no significant harmful effects manifest with a low dose of alcohol consumption, and the harmful effect becomes significant when taking alcohol greater than 5 drinks per week.

-There are several limitations.
+There are several limitations to our analysis.
 First, as we mentioned before, the estimated association is very weak, which is very sensitive to unmeasured confounders.
-Although the findings from different model are consistent, without additional confounder information, we must admit that the observed association is very likely to attributed to an unmeasured confounder.
+Although the findings from different models are consistent without additional confounder information, we must admit that the observed association is very likely to be attributed to an unmeasured confounder.
 Second, the original data is in the cross-sectional form, which limits the survival analysis.
 It is hard to tell which exposure or confounder happens first, making the model adjustment difficult and obscure.
-Last, we must notify that the interested event in this study is death from cancer.
-Other deaths are competing risks but are treated as censoring in this study.
-Although the Cox model is still valid, the logistic and Poisson regression are not.
-Their estimations are biased.
+Last, we must notify that the event of interest in this study is the death from cancer.
+Deaths by other causes are competing risks but are treated as censored in this study.
+Although the Cox model is still valid, the logistic and Poisson regression are not, and their estimations are biased.

 Appendix 1.
 Association between alcohol intake and hazard of death from cancer in overall NHANES II (N=9190).